Rainier-MSFT/Entra_ZTNA_Lab/Test-Client_vm/README.md

 + Click the "Deploy to Azure" button to launch the deployment UI in Azure
 + From any computer, execute the powershell "Test-Client_vm.ps1" script located in the 'Resources folder

+Be patient and wait for the VM to finalise configs otherwise login will be slow.

 ### Pre-requisites
 Prior to deploying the template, have the following ready: